eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 There is the fact that, unlike any other Generalized Condorcet method, Approval never "breaks" due to a cycle, because Approval has no cycles.
 Sorry, but I'm not quite ready to take an extra 3% in maximum VSE for a system that's more complicated and has a tiny chance to completely collapse, and be relegated to a seemingly arbitrary tie-breaker, if voters are sufficiently messy.
 I'll take the sturdy simplicity of a 95% system, that can promise it will never break, any day.

-We have shown that there are cases where a candidate other than the Condorcet winner can be elected to satisfy a much larger proportion of the electorate than the ordinal preferences would indicate.
-But even so, Approval voting elects the Condorcet winner so often that I would call these pathological cases essentially negligible.

 [I recommend taking a look at some Yee diagrams](http://zesty.ca/voting/sim/){:target="_blank"}, and trying to tell me if you can truly tell the difference between the Approval and Condorcet diagrams without your reading glasses.

 In the same vein, [Gary Cox](https://doi.org/10.2307/2111325){:target="_blank"} has a paper that shows both Approval and Condorcet have strong median pulls.
-Munger's criticisms that Approval elects "fringe" candidates, based purely on ordinal preferences that have no information about intensity, just do not hold up in my opinion.
+Munger's criticisms that Approval elects "fringe" candidates, based purely on ordinal preferences that have no information about intensity, just do not hold up to scrutiny in my opinion.
 To treat a candidate who ranks Alice over Bob but only finds Alice acceptable exactly the same as a voter who slightly prefers Alice but also loves Bob is to completely ignore the concept of acceptability and distance between rankings.

 And even *if* Approval voting occasionally elects a candidate who is not the Condorcet winner, we would literally never even know!
 You would never be able to *prove* it.
 The only thing we would see is the candidate who earned approvals from the most voters, and all the others who couldn't manage to convince as many voters.

-I may make a future post about some of the mathematical nuances of Approval versus full Condorcet.
-But here's a very brief rundown.
+I may make a future post about some of the mathematical nuances of Approval versus full Condorcet, including discussion of IIA, and Nash equilibria guarantees.
+There is also [the fact that Approval is *technically* strategyproof under the goal of electing any "acceptable" candidate](../avstratproof){:target="_blank"}.

-- Approval does technically satisfy IIA (Independence of Irrelevant Alternatives), "at the ballot level", which is a property that no other GCM satisfies.
-In fact, Approval satisfies a type of "super IIA" where the exact difference in the societal ranking (difference in total approvals) of two candidates is perfectly preserved if you do not change any relative rankings of those candidates.
-- [Steven Brams](https://press.princeton.edu/books/paperback/9780691133218/mathematics-and-democracy){:target="_blank"} (Chapter 2) proved that Approval guarantees that any strong Nash equilibrium can only elect a Condorcet winner, and a strong Nash exists whenever a true Condorcet winner does.
-Whereas a Condorcet method can elect a Condorcet winner in a profile which is not a Nash equilibrium.
-- And as I have previously written about, [Approval is technically strategyproof under the goal of electing any "acceptable" candidate](../avstratproof){:target="_blank"}.

-I would not consider these three points to be substantially persuasive.
-But they do highlight some interesting theoretical properties of Approval voting, and some nice bonuses you get for simplifying the ballot.
-Icing on the cake, so to speak.

 ### Domain Restriction